 Nuragus di Cagliari DOC

 Nuragus is a white grape native to southern Sardinia.
 In particular, Nuragus grapes are the most productive northwest of Cagliari, in the Campidano area.
-This DOC zone is quite large spanning 4,400 acres, encompassing 3 provinces.
+This DOC zone is quite large, spanning 4,400 acres and encompassing 3 provinces.
 Typically, the wines are soft, herbal, and aromatic.

 Also cultivated in the Cagliari zone are Malvasia and Monica.
 Malvasia di Cagliari is different from the other Malvasia biotypes in the rest of Italy.
 While similarly aromatic, Malvasia in Sardinia is more savory and warm than its counterparts.

-Taste your way through Sardinian wine and food with one of our Sardinia and Corsica Yacht Charter Itineraries.
+Sardinia’s best wine regions offer exceptional wines with unique flavors and quality, making them a delight for wine enthusiasts.
+Taste your way through Sardinia’s best wine regions with one of our Sardinia and Corsica Yacht Charter Itineraries.

 You make the memories.
 We make the arrangements.